-(i) Classification and Measurement of Financial Instruments
+(i) Classification and measurement of financial assets and financial liabilities

 IFRS 9 largely retains the existing requirements in IAS 39 for the classification and measurement of financial liabilities.
 However, it eliminates the previous IAS 39 categories for financial assets of held to maturity, loans and receivables and available for sale.